Featured as one of the 42 best glamping pods in Scotland courtesy of Graham Grieve's 'My Voyage Scotland'

 Welcome to Otter Bay Pods

-The glamping pod sleeps a maximum of four people.
+The glamping pods sleep a maximum of four people.
 Unfortunately at this time I cannot accommodate very young infants as I do not have a cot.

-The pods are self contained (no trips to a toilet block in the middle of the night!) and come with an en-suite WC/shower room, small double bed, kitchenette (with single electric hob, mini fridge, microwave, toaster, kettle) dining area, sofa-bed (suitable for two younger children or one adult) and Freeview TV.
-We provide you with complimentary tea/coffee/sugar, shampoo/conditioner, towels, bed linen & a hairdryer.
+The pods are self contained (no trips to a toilet block in the middle of the night!) and come with an en-suite wc/shower room, Pod 1 has a small double bed and Pod 2 has a standard double bed.
+Both pods have a kitchenette with single electric induction hob, mini fridge, microwave, toaster, kettle, dining area, sofa-bed (suitable for two younger children or one adult) and Freeview TV.
+I provide you with complimentary tea/coffee/sugar, shampoo/conditioner, towels, bed linen & a hairdryer.

 For your convenience there is a small but well stocked shop 'Buth An Rubha and Café Roo', Old Knock School, Knock, Point, with an alcohol licence & cashpoint, just a few minutes drive up the road (on the A866 to Stornoway).